-In June Apple presented macOS 11 (Big Sur) to the public for the first time.
-Since then, it is possible for developers to prepare for the new version.
-Unfortunately, for Sophos this time was not quite enough.
+In June, Apple presented macOS 11 (Big Sur) to the public for the first time.
+Since then, it has been possible for developers to prepare for the new version.
+Unfortunately, this time was not quite enough for Sophos.

-Today, November 12, 2020, the new OS is available for no charge to all users.
-However, if you are using the Sophos Central Endpoint Client, you should not install the update yet, as Sophos’s endpoint protection will not work after that. 🤯
+Today on 12.11.2020 the new OS is available for free for all users.
+However, if you are using the Sophos Central Endpoint Client, you should not install the update yet, because Sophos endpoint protection will not work afterwards. 🤯

-The Central Device Encryption version 1.5.3 already supports macOS 11, but since it is often installed with the endpoint protection, it is still necessary to wait.
+Central Device Encryption version 1.5.3 already supports macOS 11, but since it is often installed with Endpoint Protection, you still have to wait.

 Sophos and Apple Silicon

-Also in June 2020 Apple talked about Apple Silicon for the first time.
-These are self-developed processors with the ARM architecture, which are already used in the iPhone or iPad, for example.
-These processors are now to be introduced in all Macs within the next 2 years.
-It was already known that the first hardware with the new chips will be available at the end of 2020.
+Also in June 2020, Apple talked about Apple Silicon for the first time.
+These are self-developed processors with ARM architecture, which are already used in the iPhone or iPad, for example.
+These processors are now also to come in all Macs in the next 2 years.
+It was already known that the first hardware with the new chips would be available at the end of 2020.

-Transition Kits were distributed in advance so that the developers could already test their software.
-On 10.11.2020 Apple already presented three new devices, which will arrive at the first customers at the end of November.
+Transition kits were distributed in advance so that the developers could already test their software.
+On 10.11.2020, Apple already presented three new devices that will arrive at the first customers from the end of November.

-As Apple fanboys, we have of course also ordered a device.
+As Apple fanboys, we naturally also ordered a device.

-Apple does not yet support ARM for Windows at this time.
-But we are working on it.
-I suspect that the ARM Macs will be supported sooner or later, but we don’t know anything about it at the moment.
+Apple does not support ARM for Windows at this time.
+However, this is being worked on.
+I suspect the ARM Macs will also be supported sooner or later, but nothing is known about it at the moment.

-Of course, depending on the software, 5 months is not enough time to rewrite the code for a new processor architecture.
-For this purpose, Apple has introduced Rosetta 2.
+Of course, depending on the software, 5 months is not enough to rewrite the code for a new processor architecture.
+However, Apple has introduced Rosetta 2 for this.

-It is an emulator which is integrated in macOS Big Sur and enables ARM Macs to run Intel applications.
-Rosetta 2 essentially translates instructions written for Intel processors into instructions that Apple’s silicon chips understand.
-Developers do not have to make any changes to their old applications; they simply work.
+It is an emulator that is integrated into macOS Big Sur and allows ARM Macs to run Intel applications.
+Rosetta 2 essentially translates instructions written for Intel processors into instructions that Apple’s Silicon chips understand.
+Developers don’t have to make any changes to their old applications; they just work.

-We will certainly test for you whether this is true for Sophos products and whether the Central Endpoint Client can be easily emulated with Rosetta 2. 😇
+We will certainly test for you whether this also applies to Sophos products and whether the Central Endpoint Client can be emulated with Rosetta 2 without any problems. 😇